 The two types of lung cancer grow and spread in different ways and are treated differently.
 Non-small cell lung cancer usually grows and spreads more slowly than small cell lung cancer.

-About 85% to 90% of lung cancers are non-small cell.
+About 80 to 85 percent of lung cancers fall into this category.
 There are three main types of NSCLC.
-While there are slight differences between them, they tend to have a similar prognosis (outlook) and are generally treated the same way:
+While there are slight differences among them, they tend to have a similar prognosis (outlook) and are generally treated the same way:

 - Adenocarcinoma.
 This is the most common kind of non-small cell lung cancer.
 Although mainly occurring in smokers or former smokers, it’s the most common type of lung cancer in people who never smoked.
 It tends to grow in the outer edges of your lungs, usually more slowly than other types of lung cancer.

 - Squamous cell carcinoma (epidermoid carcinoma).
 These cancers start in the flat cells lining the inside of your airway, usually in the middle of your lungs.

 - Large cell carcinoma.
 This type can appear in any part of your lung.
 It tends to grow and spread early to other organs, which can make it harder to treat.

 Small cell lung cancer (SCLC)

 Only about 10 to 15 percent of lung cancers fit this group.
 Small cell lung cancer, also called oat cell cancer, grows and spreads quickly.
 It is often spotted only when it has spread beyond your lungs.

 Although it is rare for this kind of cancer to occur in someone who has never smoked, radon, air pollution, and secondhand smoke can cause the tumor.